Gay St. Croix, USVI

 There are beautiful beaches all over St Croix, but one of the most popular is Dorscht Beach in Frederiksted, with crystalline water, small waves and unbelievable sunset views.
 You're likely to run into other gay travelers here too.
 The East End Marine Park Management Zone, from Point Udall on both the north and south coasts, extends for some miles (to Green Cay on the northside).
 It includes a Wildlife Preserve, and no fishing zones, but also two recreational areas at Teague and Grapetree Bays for snorkeling, boating and catch-and-release fishing (with permit).
 Dive sites are scattered all along the north coast from Christiansted Harbor, to the west, all the way down to Fredericksted.

 Located 13 miles from Christiansted, Henry E Rholsen Airport is the main gateway to St. Croix.
 Although there are a few direct flights from the US, most require a connection in Miami, St Thomas or San Juan, Puerto Rico.
 US citizens do not need a passport on arrival from the American mainland.
-Cars may be rented at the airport, or waiting taxis will take you to your hotel.
-The fare is posted inside every cab.
+Cars may be rented at the airport, or waiting taxis will take you to your hotel for $15-24.
+Fares are posted inside each cab.
+Vitran bus sevice to Christiansted or Frederiksted is just $1, but service is infrequent.

-There is no longer any scheduled ferry service between Charlotte Amalie and Christiansted.
-For ferries between other islands see VI Now schedules, or the Road Town Fast Ferry website for service between Charlotte Amalie, St Thomas, and Road Town, Tortola, in the British Virgin Islands.
+For daily ferry service between Charlotte Amalie and Christiansted, see VI Now schedules.
+They also connect the islands of St John, Tortola, Vigin Gorda, Anegada and Jost Van Dyke from St Thomas.
+The Road Town Fast Ferry has service between Charlotte Amalie, St Thomas, and Road Town, Tortola, along with other British Virgin Island destinations.

-Frederiksted is a port of call for Holland America and Royal Caribbean cruise ships arriving at St Croix, and duty free allowances are generous.
+During the September to May cruise season, Frederiksted Pier receives Celebrity, Holland America Norwegian and Royal Caribbean cruise ships arriving at St Croix, and duty free allowances are generous.
 Taxis will get you to Christiansted and there are island tours on offer.
 Check with your cruise line or see St Croix Tourism/Cruise.

 Olympic Rent-a-Car and Judi of Croix are gay-friendly local car rental companies.
 If you plan to stay in one of the towns, a rental car is not a necessity.
 But using taxis to get around can wind up being very pricey.